ArchipelagoMW/Archipelago/worlds/checksmate/docs/checksmate_en.md

 ### Where do I get a YAML file?

-You can customize your settings by visiting the [ChecksMate Player Settings Page](/games/ChecksMate/player-settings)
+You can customize your options by visiting the [ChecksMate Player Options Page](/games/ChecksMate/player-options)

-Some examples of certain outcomes are available in [this valid players file](checksmate-example.yaml), which can be used to generate a multiplayer multiworld (but should instead be used for your own inspiration).
+Some examples of certain outcomes are available in [this valid players file](https://github.com/ArchipelagoMW/Archipelago/blob/main/worlds/checksmate/docs/checksmate-example.yaml), which can be used to generate a multiplayer multiworld (but should instead be used for your own inspiration).

 #### Difficulty and Material via Progression Balancing